phylyc/somatic_workflow/README.md

 - **1.1 Define Patients**: Define a patient as a set of samples, and each sample as a set of sequencing runs.
 Sequencing runs are grouped by sample name.
 - **1.2 Preprocess and Split Calling Intervals**: Prepare the intervals for scatter-gather tasks for variant calling, realignment, and annotation.

-### 2. CNV Calling
+### 2. Coverage Aggregation
-Tasks involved in the detection and analysis of copy number variations:
 - **2.1 Read Count Collection**: Collect read counts in target intervals and perform denoising of total copy ratios per target interval.
 - **2.2 Allelic Count Collection**: Collect allelic counts at common germline sites (SNP panel).
 - **2.3 Harmonization of Target Intervals**: Ensure consistency of target intervals across samples, removing intervals not present in all samples; merge data from multiple sequencing runs per sample.
-- **2.4 Genotyping and Contamination Estimation**: Genotype allelic count data at common germline sites, harmonize allelic loci across samples, and estimate out-of-patient contamination in each sample.
+- **2.4 Contamination Estimation**: Estimate out-of-patient contamination in each sample.
-- **2.5 Multi-sample Segmentation**: Segment denoised copy ratios and allelic counts across multiple samples.
-- **2.6 Per-sample Copy Ratio Inference**: Infer copy ratios for each sample.
-- **2.7 Per-sample Event Calling**: Call amplifications and deletions for each sample.
-- **2.8 Per-sample Germline Filtering**: Filter segments called as amp/del in the matched normal sample from the tumor segmentations.
-- **2.9 Per-sample Segmentation Plotting**: Plot the segmented denoised copy ratios and allelic copy ratios for each sample.

 ### 3. SNV Calling
 Tasks involved in the detection and analysis of short nucleotide variations:
 - **3.1 Mutect2 Multi-sample Calling**: Use Mutect2 for multi-sample mutation calling.
 - **3.2 Filter Mutect2 Calls**: Apply filters for germline variants, read orientation bias, and contamination (from CNV workflow), among others.
-- **3.3 Hard Filtering**: Apply hard filters based on base quality, mappability, fragment length, read depth, read orientation quality, and position on the read.
+- **3.3 Hard Filtering**: Apply hard filters based on base quality, mappability, fragment length, read depth, read orientation quality, position on the read, and population allele frequency.
 - **3.4 Realignment Filter**: Filter based on realignment success (to hg38 or whichever reference is given by `realignment_bwa_mem_index_image`).
 - **3.5 Annotate SNVs**: Annotate short nucleotide variants with functional information.

+### 4. CNV Calling
+Tasks involved in the detection and analysis of copy number variations:
+- **4.1 Contamination Estimation**: Estimate out-of-patient contamination in each sample (again).
+- **4.2 Genotyping**: Genotype allelic count data at common and rare germline sites, harmonize allelic loci across samples.
+- **4.3 Multi-sample Segmentation**: Segment denoised copy ratios and allelic counts across multiple samples.
+- **4.4 Per-sample Copy Ratio Inference**: Infer copy ratios for each sample.
+- **4.5 Per-sample Event Calling**: Call amplifications and deletions for each sample.
+- **4.6 Per-sample Germline Filtering**: Filter segments called as amp/del in the matched normal sample from the tumor segmentations.
+- **4.7 Per-sample Segmentation Plotting**: Plot the segmented denoised copy ratios and allelic copy ratios for each sample.

-### 4. Clonal Analysis
+### 5. Clonal Analysis
-- **4.1 ABSOLUTE**: Perform per-sample clonal analysis of the identified variants.
+- **5.1 ABSOLUTE**: Perform per-sample clonal analysis of the identified variants.

 Please remember to always review the intermediate results to ensure that the final results are as expected.
 Inappropriate filtering or parameter settings can lead to misleading output.